CalgaryToSpace/CTS-SAT-1-OBC-Firmware/docs/Mission_Operations/Telecommands_and_Config_Variables.md

 @param args_str
 - Arg 0: The index of the file to download
 @return 0 on success, >0 on error
+@details This command writes a file to LittleFS in the `/ADCS/` directory, identified by the file's checksum.
+For example, "ADCS/log_%x.TLM", "ADCS/img_%x.jpg", "ADCS/img_%x.bmp", where %x is the file's CRC16 checksum in lowercase hex.
 ```

 ### <a id="tcmd-adcs_enter_low_power_mode"></a>`adcs_enter_low_power_mode`